 Building Stairs Formula

-Building stairs doesn’t matter what type of staircase you are building, straight, L shaped with a landing, curved, complete turn around 180 degree, or winders.
+Building stairs doesn’t matter what type of staircase you are building, whether it’s a classic staircase, spiral staircase, straight, L shaped with a landing, curved, complete turn around 180 degree, or winders.
 You must determine the overall rise and run, then divide it into comfortable increments.

 In house framing this distance is usually from the first floor to the second or from the basement floor to the first floor.